mehdixwap/Statflo-Developer-Challenge---Mehdi-Salemi/README.md

+# Mehdi Salemi
+A few notes before reading through my sollution.
+I added a start page which takes in an put of username and pattern to match.
+I was not super familiar with flask and went through documentation to figure out how to navigate and start the application.
+Sorry if my sollution isn't in proper format for Flask.
+Also, not sure if the test cases you provifed will work as in the test file, as I slightly changed the way to app functions.

+Both cases do work though, if you type the user and pattern to match in the start page of application.

+Thanks,

+Mehdi

 # gistapi
 Gistapi is a simple HTTP API server implemented in Flask for searching a user's public Github Gists.
 The gistapi code in this repository has been left incomplete for you to finish.